Henry Knox and Alexander Hamilton formed a close, lifetime friendship during the American Revolution.

 According to a witness, “All this was done rapidly, for in two minutes the shells burst and threw their deadly missiles in all directions.”

-As he brushed the dirt off his uniform, Knox said to Hamilton, “Now, what do you think, Mr. Hamilton, about crying ‘shell’?”
+As he brushed the dirt off his uniform, Knox said, “Now, what do you think, Mr. Hamilton, about crying ‘shell’?”

 Knox and Hamilton